In this section, you will configure Prisma AIRS AI Runtime:

 Initialize and apply the Terraform for the security_project.

-The security_project contains the Terraform plan to create the AI Runtime Security: network intercept (AI firewall) instance
+The security_project contains the Terraform plan to deploy the Prisma AIRS AI Runtime: Network intercept in your

 architecture.